-Business partners may use a van or car for work.
+Self-employed individuals working as sole traders can use a van or car for work.
 There are two different methods of claiming these travel costs and it is important to follow the same method for the life of that vehicle.

 Mileage rates - Calculating using the mileage rate method is simple.
 Here, a log is maintained (including journey date, beginning and ending point, purpose of travel, and number of miles traveled) of all the allowable business journeys.
-Currently, the computation works as follows: For the first 10,000 miles - 45 pence per mile, and 25 pence per mile thereafter. dns accountants can help with a free mileage log.
+Currently, the computation works as follows: For the first 10,000 miles - 45 pence per mile and 25 pence per mile thereafter. dns accountants can help sole traders with a free mileage log.
 The mileage rate is most suitable if the VAT taxable income of the business is below the VAT threshold rate of £85,000.

 Actual costs less private element deduction - This method is a little complicated, but more tax effective.
-Under this method, the vehicle is effectively purchased/leased by the partnership as a partnership asset.
-Interest costs can be included, and the purchase price is treated under "Capital Allowance" rules.
+Under this method, interest costs for vehicles bought on lease can be included.
+The purchase price of the vehicle is treated under "Capital Allowance" rules.
 Vans bought will be eligible for an annual investment allowance (AIA), whereas, a car won't be eligible for an AIA.
 The main element when using this method is, computing the percentage of the vehicle that should be disallowed because of private use.